ENVIRONMENTAL EDUCATION

 EDUCATION - AWARENESS RAISING

-Target group: elementary and high school students (all classes) or higher vocational training students
+Target group: Primary and secondary high school students (all classes) or higher vocational training students

-Place of implementation: classroom / event hall of the school / school garden or in nature
+Venue: Classroom / school event hall / school garden or outdoors

 Duration: 4+ teaching hours